 We believe passionately that people over 50 years old have a huge amount of untapped knowledge and expertise to offer in employment, self-employment and volunteering.
 They are also flexible, adaptable, capable of both learning new skills and also understanding how many of their skills are transferable.
 What they lack currently is a holistic, realistic and supportive programme which takes account of personal circumstances and health or family constraints to enable them to move forward positively and successfully.
 We offer that training programme.

-We are a Community Interest Company run by Julie Kitching, Simon Errington and Jackie Evans.
+We are a Community Interest Company run by Julie Kitching and Simon Errington.
 We are supported by Neil Hindhaugh, Peter Swindells and Lucy Bebb.

 Meet the team

 Director/Trainer: Julie Kitching is a highly qualified Coach/Mentor.

 Julie brings a calm measured approach to our programme.
 She is extremely experienced in delivering similar programmes, as well as HR procedures.
 Her own experiences, both as an employed and self-employed older worker, have shown her very clearly that without confidence, and the tools to harness skills and talents, real or perceived barriers can prevent progress.